kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/kubelet-integration.md

 ##  The kubelet drop-in file for systemd

-`kubeadm` ships with configuration for how the `kubelet` should be run by `systemd`.
+`kubeadm` ships with configuration for how `systemd` should run `kubelet`.
 Note that the `kubeadm` CLI command never touches this drop-in file.

 This configuration file installed by the `kubeadm` [DEB](https://github.com/kubernetes/kubernetes/blob/master/build/debs/10-kubeadm.conf) or [RPM package](https://github.com/kubernetes/kubernetes/blob/master/build/rpms/10-kubeadm.conf) is written to
 `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` and is used by `systemd`.